Feastio

 4. Deep Dive

-The Spheres, a part of Amazon's corporate headquarters in Seattle, include office space and 40,000 plants from around the world.
-It's a unique building, but in keeping with this story's theme, I will focus on the exquisite speakeasy within.
+The Spheres is part of Amazon's corporate headquarters in Seattle.
+It includes office space and 40,000 plants from around the world.
+Although it's a unique building, in keeping with this story's theme, I'll focus on the exquisite speakeasy within.

 Opened in 2018 at the base of the Amazon Spheres, Deep Dive is essentially a Curtis Steiner art installation that houses a cocktail bar.
 The local Seattle artist curated most of the intriguing items on display in collaboration with friend and owner Renee Erickson of The Walrus and The Carpenter.
 Upon entering, one of the first things I noticed was a taxidermied squirrel displayed in a glass case at the bar.